ungarscool1/llama-web/README.md

 > [!WARNING]
 > Built-in models management is not supported when using an alternative compute backend.
-> You have to edit the Modal backend directly to support the model you want to use.
+> You have to edit the alternative backend directly to support the model you want to use.
 > No support will be provided for this.
-> However, it is possible to use the built-in models management and the alternative compute backend at the same time.
+> It is possible to use the built-in models management and the alternative compute backend at the same time.

 > [!NOTE]
 > You can disable alternative compute backend by setting `ALLOW_ALTERNATIVE_COMPUTE_BACKEND` to `false` in the api `.env` file.

 ### Requirements
-- modal.com account
-- modal.com API key
-- latest python3 version installed

-### Modal setup

-TODO: Add instructions
+- a server that can run an app similar to `examples/alt-backend/mixtral8x7B.py`

 ### Setup in LLaMa Web